n0F4x/data-driven-game-engine/docs/Guidelines.md

 - Don't make class fields protected.
 Make a protected getter/setter instead.
 - Make a static helper function called `create` in case a normal constructor may fail.
-- Use the Builder Pattern or a CreateInfo struct instead of complex constructors.
-  The builder should be constructed by the class's `create` function.